kamilath/Enhancing-Buyer-Experience-with-Predictive-and-Analytical-Tools-for-Used-Car-Selection/README.md

 - **Data Exploration**:Loaded and cleaned the dataset, including renaming columns and setting the index.

-- **Data Visualization**:

-***Created visualizations to analyze***:
-Highest selling cars by brand

-Distribution of car models

-Fuel type and seller type proportions

-Mileage and vehicle age statistics
+- **Data Visualization**:Highest selling cars by brand, Distribution of car models, Fuel type and seller type proportions, Mileage and vehicle age statistics

 - **Statistical Analysis**:Summary statistics of the dataset, including mean, max, and min values for various features.